cca/libraries_branding/summon/readme.md

 Customizations for the libraries' Summon discovery layer.

-The included `summon-deletes.sh` script helps with FTP-ing catalog updates to ProQuest and archiving data in the "marc" folder.

 We've also set a few [options](https://customize.summon.serialssolutions.com/settings) for custom colors:

 - CCA teal `#00bfb3` for "Authentication Banner Background Color"